safwa1/dioxus_starter/README.md

 ## 🚀 How to Use

-Click the green **"Use this template"** button on GitHub to create your own project based on this starter.
+Click the green **"Use this template"** button on top right corner to create your own project based on this starter.

 ## 🛠 Rename the Project